Easy one-pot halloumi curry

 Cut the halloumi into cubes or thick slices.
 Peel and cut sweet potato into small cubes, approx. 1.5 cm.
 Peel onion, cut in half, and slice finely.
 Peel and finely mince ginger.
 Peel, crush, and finely mince garlic.

 In a deep non-sticking pan, heat 1–2 tbsp. of vegetable oil over medium to high heat.
 Add halloumi and fry until all sides are golden brown.
 Remove and set aside.
 In the same pan, add more oil if needed, add the onion and fry until translucent.
 Add minced ginger and garlic.
 Fry until fragrant.
 Add sweet potato, fry for approx. 3 min.
-Add cumin, turmeric, ground coriander, and chilli flakes to a small bowl, mix.
+Add cumin, turmeric, ground coriander, or our CURYY POWER seasoning (if using), and chili flakes to a small bowl, mix to combine.
 Add to the pan and fry briefly until fragrant.

 • vegetable oil